Mujhtech/rust_web3/README.md

 ### Deploy Smart contract (Remix)

+Remix provides an integrated Solidity compiler.
+Click on the "Solidity Compiler" tab in the left-hand sidebar, and select the correct compiler version for your contract.
+Then, click on the "Compile" button to compile your smart contract code.
+Make sure there are no compilation errors.

 Now that your contract is compiled, you can deploy your smart contract to the network.
 You can deploy to any Ethereum-compatible network, and in this case, we’ll be deploying the Celo Testnet or Mainnnet depending on your preference.
-If you’re brand new to this stick with Testnet!
+If you’re new to this stick with Testnet!

 - Click the Deploy and Run Transactions Icon on the left side menu.
 - Choose Injected Web3 as your environment.
 - [Connect MetaMask to Celo](https://medium.com/@Celo_Academy/3-simple-steps-to-connect-your-metamask-wallet-to-celo-732d4a139587) testnet and verify the network.
+After connecting your wallet, you should see a "Deploy" section in the Remix editor.
+Ensure that your selected contract is the one you want to deploy.
+Click on the "Deploy" button to initiate the deployment process.
+- Confirm Transaction: Depending on the wallet you're using, you may need to confirm the transaction to deploy the smart contract.
+Follow the prompts on your wallet interface to confirm the deployment.
+- Wait for Deployment: The deployment process may take a few moments, especially if you're using a testnet with longer block times.
+You can monitor the transaction status on your wallet or the Remix interface.
+- Get Contract Address: Once the deployment is successful, you'll receive the transaction receipt, which includes the contract address.
+This address represents the location of your smart contract on the Ethereum blockchain.

 ![image|690x341](./screenshot-2.png)